malach-it/developers.boruta/docs/provider-configuration/backends/verifiable-credentials.md

 __Add claim__ would add a claim containing identity information to the credential.

+__Scope restriction__ to access the verifiable credential, a list of scopes can be requested.
+The access token used to obtain the credential must be granted those scopes.

 #### Claims

 __Type__ the type of the current node in the claim tree.